thosgood/this-weeks-finds/markdown/51-100/week066.md

                               c   d

 is invertible and its inverse also consists of integers.
-These transformations preserve the "handedness" of the basis ω~1~, ω~2~ if they have determinant 1, and that's generally a good thing to require.
+These transformations preserve the "handedness" of the basis \omega_1, \omega_2 if they have determinant 1, and that's generally a good thing to require.
 The group of 2x2 invertible matrices over the integers with determinant 1 is called SL(2,Z), or the "modular group" in this context.
-I said a bit about it and its role in string theory in "[week64](week64.html)".
+I said a bit about it and its role in string theory in ["Week 64"](#week64).

 Now, if we are only interested in parametrizing the different *shapes* of lattices, where two rotated or dilated versions of the same lattice count as having the same shape, it suffices to use one complex number, the ratio

-                           τ = ω1/ω2.
+                           \tau = \omega1/\omega2.

-We might as well assume τ is in the upper halfplane, H, while we're at it.
-But for the reason given above, this description is redundant; if we have a lattice described by τ, and a matrix in SL(2,Z), we get a new guy τ' which really describes the same shaped lattice.
+We might as well assume \tau is in the upper halfplane, H, while we're at it.
+But for the reason given above, this description is redundant; if we have a lattice described by \tau, and a matrix in SL(2,Z), we get a new guy
+\tau' which really describes the same shaped lattice.
 If you work it out,

-                       τ' = (a τ + b)/(c τ + d).
+                       \tau' = (a \tau + b)/(c \tau + d).

 So the space of different possible shapes of lattices in the complex plane is really the quotient

                              H/SL(2,Z)

-Now, a function on this space is just a function of τ that doesn't change when you replace τ by τ' as above.
+Now, a function on this space is just a function of \tau that doesn't change when you replace \tau by \tau' as above.
 In other words, it's basically just a function depending only on the shape of a 2d lattice.
 Now it turns out that there is essentially just one "nice" function of this sort, called j; all other "nice" functions of this sort are